Mukopaje/officedocs/docs/source/expenses.rst

 Expense Categories
 """"""""""""""""""

-`Workice <https://workice.com>`__ makes it easy to keep track of your spending with Expenses with categories to organize them.
+CRM makes it easy to keep track of your spending with Expenses with categories to organize them.

-Workice also makes it easy for you to create your own custom categories if a specific one isn't available.
+CRM also makes it easy for you to create your own custom categories if a specific one isn't available.

 Adding/Editing Categories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^